The Golden Age of Not Even Trying

-The Golden Age of Not Even Trying is the first and only studio album by English punk rock band Dead!, released on 26 January 2018 under Infectious Music Ltd. and BMG.
+The Golden Age of Not Even Trying is the first and only studio album by the English punk rock band Dead!, released on 26 January 2018 under Infectious Music Ltd. and BMG.
 It was produced by Charlie Russell and mixed by Thomas Mitchener.
 The group announced their split on 5 June 2018, cancelling their summer tour dates and announcing that their final show would be their sold-out show on 5 October at The Underworld in London.

 Two singles were released to promote the album prior to release, with accompanying music videos: "Enough Enough Enough" and "Up for Ran$om".
 The band also released a music video for the title track on 6 October 2017.
 The promotional single "You're so Cheap", a song from the album originally released in 2016, was released on 16 April 2018 along with two B-sides.

 Background

 After releasing several singles and an EP since 2013, the album was recorded live at Dean St. Studios in London, England.